sebastianduchene/genome_dating/README.md

 - gt5 vs. tr_5_pm_3_20.fasta = 0

-The true gt is contained in the gt clusters for two of the clusters.
-In the others, the distance is not very large, at 10 and 6, out of a maximum of 34.
-One alternative is to concatenate the genes from the clusters to estimate the gt.
+The true gt is contained in the gt clusters for all of the clusters.
+This will not always be the case.

 The clusters are defined as follows: